 There were, however, occasions when I had to use my general blanket authority as understood by President Harper.
 One day I noticed from my office that his daughter, very grotesquely garbed and carrying a market basket, was walking outside and attracting attention and ridicule.
 I sent for her and learned that she was being initiated into a club.
 I said she must go home and attire herself properly for public gaze.
-Then I talked with the president of the club, pointed out that more strangers, especially from foreign countries, passed in and out of the University doors than those of any building in Chicago, except possibly the Auditorium Hotel (then the leading hotel of the city), that they were all critical of the University and especially of the women, and we could not afford to tolerate conduct which might amuse a small and intimate group but which reflected no credit on this group in the eyes of the public.
+Then I talked with the president of the Club, pointed out that more strangers, especially from foreign countries, passed in and out of the University doors than of any building in Chicago, except possibly the Auditorium Hotel (then the leading hotel of the city), that they were all critical of the University and especially of the women, and we could not afford to tolerate conduct which might amuse a small and intimate group, but which reflected no credit on this group in the eyes of the public.
 Her justification was that men did such things and she understood that women had the same rights as men in the University.
 My reply in turn was that women had the same rights as men to do anything creditable, but no rights at all to do anything discreditable, even if the majority of the men set the example.
 Word was evidently passed about, for thereafter such features of initiations, if they were approved at all, took place in private.
 Such experiences made me very reluctant, in fact wholly unwilling, to have a new rule passed whenever an objectionable situation occurred.
 A much better way seemed to be to advise with the student concerned.
-This was, of course, a long-drawn-out process; but I doubt if it consumed more time or effort than would have been necessary to enforce a body of minute rules and, moreover, it resulted in the development of a kind of morale which was very effective.
+This was, of course, a long drawn out process, but I doubt if it consumed more time or effort than would have been necessary to enforce a body of minute rules and, moreover, it resulted in the development of a kind of morale which was very effective.
 "It isn't done" proved more of a deterrent than "It's against the rules."
-It was in this way that the term "co-ed" never came to be used by our community; and that "women of the University" was substituted for "girls of the University," commonly used in other institutions.
-I made a strong point of this because I was much impressed when Professor Salmon of Vassar College pointed out how disadvantageous it was to women to use the terms "college men" and "college girls."
+It was in this way that the term "co-ed" never came to be used and that "women of the University" was substituted for "girls of the University," commonly used in other institutions.